 If you use our free car finance calculator, you can select which credit profile best suits your circumstances.
 The information button defines each credit profile, with “good” described as:

-- You are on the electoral role
+- You are on the electoral roll

 - You are a home owner or long standing tenant